armstrong_tina1.gif

 Dr. John Heidelberg (PhD '97) is an Associate Professor of Biological Sciences at the University of Southern California and at the Wrigley Institute of Environmental Studies.
 Prior to moving to California, John was at The Institute for Genomic Research (TIGR).
 John works on both the USC UPC campus in Los Angeles and the Wrigley Marine Science Center on Catalina Island.
 John's research interests are the located within the field of microbial genomics.
 Specifically, he is studying the metabolic potential of common and abundant marine bacteria by sequencing these organisms' DNA.
 John is also currently serving as Senior Editor for The ISME Journal: Multidisciplinary Journal of Microbial Ecology

-Dr. Karla Heidelberg (PhD '99) is an Assistant Professor at the University of Southern California (USC) in the Department of Biological Sciences and the Wrigley Institute of Environmental Studies.
+Dr. Karla Heidelberg (PhD '99) is Director of the USC Sea Grant and Professor at the University of Southern California (USC) in the Department of Biological Sciences and the Wrigley Institute of Environmental Studies.
 Karla has labs on both the USC UPC campus in Los Angeles and the Wrigley Marine Science Center on Catalina Island.
 Her group researches the genetic, biochemical, and metabolic properties of naturally occurring prokaryotic and eukaryotic microbial assemblages by pairing contemporary genomic technologies with more traditional lab and field approaches.
 Current research programs focus on microbial consortia from hypersaline environments, a variety of marine environments, and soil communities.
 For more information on Karla and the K. Heidelberg lab, click here.

 Julie-with-full-cod-end-opt.jpg.png